aabbtree77/twinpeekz2/README.md

 * A punch line is still missing with this code, but it is a start.

 * Nim is a surprisingly productive language that one would hardly expect in a static non-GC space.
 The productivity is on par with Go or even better.
-The case with **allocCStringArray** stated above favours Nim over Go or even Ada.
-Go saved a lot of time as the GLTF library to load meshes both to CPU and GPU already pre-existed, while Nim had only the GPU part.
-The Nim code is a lot more readable than Go in the GLTF/json case and with the most things touching C.
+The case with **allocCStringArray** stated above favours Nim over Go/Ada/Zig/Rust.

+* Go saved a lot of time as the GLTF library to load meshes both to CPU and GPU already pre-existed, but I would not push Go in 3D.